hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Creating and Using Real-Time Scripts.md

 In this tutorial, we'll go through setting up a new Real-Time script and explain what each of the functions available through the [RTSession](/API Documentation/Realtime API/RTSession.md) API do, along with examples of how to use them.

+<q>**Calling Log Event Requests in RT Scripts?** If you're planning to call Log Event Requests from your Real-Time scripts, please make sure you read this [tutorial](/Tutorials/Real-Time Services/Calling Log Event Requests in RT Scripts.md) first for guidelines on how to do this.</q>

 ## Creating Real-Time Scripts